M

 Assigning Divisions to Transactions

-Divisions can be applied directly to transactions involving profit & loss accounts or your custom balance sheet accounts.
+Divisions can be assigned to transactions affecting profit & loss accounts or custom balance sheet accounts.

 Divisions vs Projects